yjennykim/cs-notes/systems/system-design-interview/ch1.md

 <b>Database Replication</b>
 1. Master database only support write operations (and insert, delete, update -- any data-modifying commands)
 2. Usually more reads than writes, which means more slaves than masters.

+<b>Advantages:</b>
+- Better performance.
+All writes and updates happen in master nodes, and read operations are distributed across slave nodes.
+More queries are processed in parallel.
+- Reliability: Data is replicated across multiple locations so data is preserved if something happens
+- High availability: Website remains operational since you can access data in different locations

+<b>What if database goes offline?</b>
+- If one slave database is available and goes offline, read operations directed to the master db temporarily, and new slave db will replace the old one
+- If multiple slave databases are available, read operations are redirected to other healthy slave databases
+- If master database goes offline, a slave database gets promoted temporarily

+<b>The new design (everything put together)</b>
+1. User gets the IP address of the load balancer from DNS
+2. User connects to the load balancer with this IP address
+3. The HTTP request is routed to Server 1 or Server 2 (however many servers are available)
+4. Web server reads user data from a slave database
+5. Server routes any data-modifying operations to the master database

+<b>Cache</b>
+- Cache is a temporary data store layer, faster than a database
+- Offers better system performance, ability to reduce database workloads, and the ability to scale the cache tier independently
+- Read-through cache: strategy for after receiving a request, server checks if cache has available response.
+If so, it sends data back to client.
+Else, it queries the database, stores the response in cache, and sends it back to clientl
+- Most cache servers like Memcache provide APIs for common programming languages `cache.set('key', 'value', 36000 * SECONDS)` `cache.get('key')`

+- When to use a cache:
+    - When data is read frequently but modified infrequently.
+Cached data is stored in volatile memory, so important data should be saved in persistent data stores.
+- Expiration policy:
+    - Good practice to implement.
+Once cached data is expired, remove it from the cache.
+        - Without this policy, cached data would be stored in memory permanently.
+        - Too short expiration date as this will cause the system to reload data from the database too frequently.
+        - Ttoo long expiration date will make data become stale.
+- Consistency:
+    - Keep the data store and the cache in sync
+    - Inconsistencies occur because data-modifying operationso n the data store and cache are not a single transaction
+- Distributed caching:
+    - Single cache server could potentially be a single point of failure (could cause the whole system to stop working if itself fails)
+    - Multiple cache servers across data centers are recommended
+- Eviction policy:
+    - If cache full, adding to cache means removing something first
+    - LRU (Least Recently Used) - most popular
+    - FIFO (First in First Out)

+<b>Content Delivery Network (CDN)</b>
+- CDN = network of geographically dispersed servers used to deliver static content like images, videos, Javascript files, etc.
+- When a user visits website, CDN server closest to user will deliver static content
+    - The further user is from CDN servers, the slower the website loads

+Example: User tries to fetch image using URL
+1. If CDN server does not have image in cache, it will request file from the origin (like a web server or online storage such as Amazon S3)
+2. The origin returns image to CDN server, which includes optional HTTP header Time-to-Live (TTL) describing how long the image should be cached
+3. CDN caches the image and returns it to User

+Considerations:
+- Cost: CDNs are run by third-party providers and you are charged for data transfers.
+You should remove infrequently used assets from CDN
+- Setting appropriate cache expiry
+- CDN fallback: in the case of CDN failure, clients should be able to detect the problem and request resources from origin instead

+After CDN:
+1. Static assets are no longer servered by web servers, instead, they are fetched from CDN for better performance
+2. The database load is lightened by caching data.

+<b>Stateless Web Tier</b>
+- In a stateful server, for every user, they would need to be routed to the same server in order for the user's session to be remembered (e.g. authentication).
+This makes it challenging to handle servers, in the case we want to add/remove them or they fail
+- Stateless architecture requires all the servers sharing a shared data store dedicated to state/session data